The Empowered Employee – A Blog About Workplace Bullying and How To Empower Yourself

 So, while we wait for US laws to catch up to legislation in many other countries that have already deemed workplace bullying illegal, we must find a way to protect ourselves.

-Today, October 24th, 2018, exactly one year to the day after losing my career, I am launching The Empowered Employee; a blog about workplace bullying and how to empower yourself.
+On October 24th, 2018, exactly one year to the day after losing my career, I launched The Empowered Employee; a blog about workplace bullying and how to empower yourself.
+Since then, I have become affiliated with the Workplace Bullying Institute and End Workplace Abuse Now.
+I host a peer support group for Dignity Together and also serve as a board member for the National Workplace Bullying Coalition.

-I invite you to join me to see how my first 5 blog pieces and the resources I found helpful can expand to a network of employees empowered and in control of defining their own professional life.
+I invite you to join me, expanding to a network of employees empowered and in control of defining their own professional life.

 My hope is that by continuing to write about this abuse, the trauma caused by the sheer shock of its unwelcome arrival in someone’s life will be reduced.
 That by spreading awareness, knowledge, and the resources that are available, others can be spared from the suffering of this growing epidemic in the workplace.